JimBowler82/50-Projects-Repo/README.md

 # Project Repo for 50 Projects in x Days

+50 Small HTML5, CSS3 & JavaScript projects.

 This repo holds project folders for my attempts at the 50 projects.
-Each folder is a self contained folder.
+Each folder is a self contained project.

+View the projects live [HERE](https://50projects.netlify.app/)

 ### Projects: